-If we cannot formulate and scale-up a wide range of dosage forms of Remoxy and other abuse-resistant drug candidates, we and King might determine that the commercial opportunity for Remoxy is too limited to warrant further investment in clinical testing and development.
+If we cannot formulate and scale-up a wide range of dosage forms of Remoxy and other abuse-resistant drug candidates, we and King might determine that the commercial opportunity for Remoxy and other abuse resistant drug candidates in certain dosage forms is too limited to warrant further investment in clinical testing and development.

-We plan to formulate and scale-up a wide range of commercial dosage forms of Remoxy and other abuse resistant drug candidates.
-We may not be able to successfully complete our formulation or scale-up activities or we may determine that the commercial opportunity for Remoxy and other abuse-resistant drug candidates in certain dosage forms is too limited to warrant further investment.
+We plan to formulate and scale-up a wide range of dosage forms of Remoxy and other abuse-resistant drug candidates.
+We may not be able to successfully complete our formulation or scale-up activities or we may determine that the commercial opportunity for Remoxy and other abuse resistant drug candidates in certain dosage forms is too limited to warrant further investment.
 If we are unsuccessful in our formulation or scale-up activities with Remoxy and other abuse-resistant drug candidates, our future revenue from milestones and royalties under our strategic alliance with King may be less than expected and our operations may suffer.

-We rely solely on Durect to provide us with certain components of Remoxy and other abuse-resistant drug candidates, to produce Remoxy and other abuse-resistant drug candidates for clinical supplies and will rely on Durect to produce commercial supplies of these components.
+We rely solely on Durect to provide us with certain components of Remoxy and other abuse-resistant drug candidates and will continue to rely on Durect to produce commercial supplies of these components.